KenDickey/Cuis-Smalltalk-BabySteps/PortingNotesRISCV64.md

 So we need to add code to category `VMMaker-Plugins-FFI` as a subclass of `ThreadedFFIPlugin`.

-The purpose of life for this plugin is to be able to call C library functions.
+The purpose of life for this plugin is to be able to call C Plugins and library functions.
+Basically, the float and integer registers are set up, values pushed on the stack, and values transliterated between Smalltalk and C.

+For RiscV64, like ARMv8, floats are generally in float registers, integers in integer registers, small structs in integer registers, larger structs caller allocated and pointer in integer register gets filled in.
+Many details on ABI rules for this.

-Basically, the float and integer registers are set up, values pushed on the stack, and values transliterated between Smalltalk and C.  Fortunately, there is plenty of code which does this, so a basic understanding of how bytecodes work and how objects are represented, how values are found and translated should get you through this.
+A basic understanding of how bytecodes work and how objects are represented, how values are found and translated should get you through this.
 For details see
  * http://www.mirandabanda.org/cogblog/on-line-papers-and-presentations/

+Most of the value translation mechanics (e.g. a float represented in Smalltalk vs a machine float, getting a value from an instance variable, strings,.. ) is already done for you.
+The bulk of the detail work has to do with register and stack usage for passing arguments and results.

 Looking at ThreadedARM64FFIPlugin, I saw that most code would be identical, so just subclassed for ThreadedRiscV64FFIPlugin.
 I was also fortunate to be able to subclass